yourgotocoder/scripts/SECURITY/README.md

 <p>
     In my case running the command lsubs gave me multiple lines of output where <br/>
     <b>Bus 001 Device 006: ID 0781:558a SanDisk Corp.
 Ultra</b> <br/> was of significance as it gave me the vendor id and the product id, both of which I need for my script.
 Here <b>0781</b> is my vendor id and <b>558a</b> is my product id.
-You can figure out your pendrives' vendor and product ids using the same priciple.
+You can figure out your pendrives' vendor and product ids using the same approach.
 </p>

 Save that file and **cd** to **_/usr/local/bin_**